ThomasCode92/ThomasCode92/README.md

 ### Hi there 👋

-Self-taught Web Developer 🚀 Passionate about crafting innovative solutions.
-Dedicated to building side projects and mastering full-stack development 💻.
-Constantly exploring new technologies to enhance skills and deliver impactful digital experiences 🌟.
+Self-taught Web Developer 🚀 Passionate about coding innovative solutions.
+Building some projects and mastering full-stack development 💻.
+Constantly exploring new technologies to enhance skills 🌟.

 <!--
 **ThomasCode92/ThomasCode92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.